Mohism-Research/Super-Taoism-Archives/Alexander-Taoist-Canon/Build_Firefox.md

 # Instructions for build Firefox on Windows #

 Recently, I needed to build the firefox browser from the source.
 I followed the officail tutorials from [Building Firefox for Windows](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Windows_Prerequisites), but it's partly userful.
 There are other problems that not mentioned in the tutoial will block your building, so I wrote this note to fill holes.
-By the way, the majority of the offical sites will not be repeated here, I just outline some important points, and I strongly suggest you read it firstly.
+By the way, the majority of the offical sites will not be repeated here, I just outline some important points.

+** Therefore, the original offical tutorial from [Building Firefox for Windows](https://developer.mozilla.org/en-US/docs/Mozilla/Developer_guide/Build_Instructions/Windows_Prerequisites) have to be read firstly!**

 # The Essential prerequisites #